Hadokane/CI_PP2_HUG/README.md

 The errors found can be summarised as follows:
 - Unnecessary /> closing tags on a few HTML Head links.
-- An unnecessary type attribute had been included where i'd linked to my Javascript at the end of the HTML's body.
+- An unnecessary type attribute had been included where I'd linked to my Javascript at the end of the HTML's body.

 **Validation Passes**